-Centre Manual - Supporting Customer Excellence contains detailed information about the processes which must be followed and requirements which must be met for a centre to achieve 'approved centre' status, or to offer a particular qualification, as well as updates and good practice exemplars for City & Guilds assessment and policy issues.
+Providing City & Guilds qualifications - a guide to centre and qualification approval contains detailed information about the processes which must be followed and requirements which must be met for a centre to achieve 'approved centre' status, or to offer a particular qualification.
 Specifically, the document includes sections on:

-- The centre and qualification approval process
+- The centre and qualification approval process and forms

-- Assessment, internal quality assurance and examination roles at the centre
+- Assessment, verification and examination roles at the centre

-- Registration and certification of candidates
+- Registration and certification of learners

 - Non-compliance

 - Complaints and appeals

 - Equal opportunities

 - Data protection

-- Management systems

-- Maintaining records

-- Assessment
+- Frequently asked questions.

-- Internal quality assurance

-- External quality assurance.